mlnotebook/RCA/README.md

 ### `config.cfg`

-The configuration file is named `./config_file_filenames_SOMENAME.cfg` but only the `SOMENAME` is passed to the script.
+The configuration file named `config.cfg` is passed to the script.
 This allows distinction between different experiments using different filenames.
-You must supply `image_FILE` and `seg_FILE` in `.cfg`.
+You must supply `image_FILE` and `seg_FILE` in `.cfg` e.g.:

 ```
 image_FILE = "sa_ED.nii.gz"